 It’s Easier To Get Money From Them

-One of the biggest advantages of angel investors providing financial backing for your startup business is that it can be easier to get money from them than from other sources (small business loan, etc).
+One of the biggest advantages of angel investors providing financial backing for your startup business is that it can be easier to get money from them than from other funding sources (small business loan, etc.).
 This is because angel investors are typically more willing to invest smaller sums of money than professional investors or venture capitalists.
 Angel investors are also more likely to invest in early-stage businesses, which can be harder to get funding for.

 They Are Easier To Work With

 Another advantage of angel investments is that the investors are often easier to work with than other types of seed investors.
 Angel investors typically take a hands-off approach and allow entrepreneurs to run their businesses as they see fit.
-In contrast, venture capitalists often have more control over the businesses they invest in, which can be difficult for entrepreneurs.
+In contrast, venture capitalists often have more control over the businesses they invest in, which can be difficult for established entrepreneurs.

 You Can Get Money Quickly

 The financial rewards of of angel investments is that you can often raise money from them quickly.
 This is because angel investors are not subject to the same bureaucracy, red tape, and due diligence as venture capitalists or other institutional investors.
-Angel investors also tend to be more flexible in their investment terms and exit strategy, which can make it easier to get the money you need quickly, and have longer to return on the investment than traditional ownership stake.
+Angel investors also tend to be more flexible in their investment terms and exit strategy, which can make it easier to get the money you need quickly, and have longer to return on the initial investment than traditional ownership stake.

 They Provide More Than Just Money

-Though angel investors are primarily known for providing funding, they can also provide valuable resources and connections.
+Though these investors are primarily known for providing angel funding, they can also provide valuable resources and connections.
 Many angel investors are experienced entrepreneurs or businesspeople who can offer advice and mentorship.
 Additionally, angel investors often have a network of contacts that can help you get your business off the ground.

 They Are Not As Risky As Other Forms Of Capital